Reevo55/ddd-journey/README.md

 This repository is a work in progress.
 I'll be adding more content as I learn more about DDD.
 If you have any suggestions or feedback, please feel free to reach out to me.

+I am utilizing wide range of knowledge sources, I will be keeping track of all the useful sources in /resource.md.
+I will also utilize the power of modern LLM's to my advantage for providing examples and explanations for my learning process.

 ## Goals

 - To understand the core philosophies and principles of Domain-Driven Design (DDD).